nAurava-Technologies/Workcell-DigitalTwin/README.md

 # Workcell Digital Twin Project

 This repository contains the USD assembly and individual digital twin components for a factory workcell, configured for **SimReady** validation of **OpenUSD** assets.
+The objective is to provide sample assets that adhere to **OpenUSDs SimReady specification** https://github.com/NVIDIA/simready-foundation/tree/main

 ## Overview